gdgski/Dami-Project/README.md

-# Dami-Project
+## Dami-Project
-Exercise preparation for Project Work
+#Exercise preparation for Project Work
+We are aiming to familiarize ourselves with GitHub, leveraging the use of collaborators in preparation for the Project Work.